Yes No Share to Facebook

 Understanding the Requirements During an N12 Eviction for Own Use By the Landlord or Family Member

 Landlords often seek to reclaim a rental unit to replace tenant occupancy with an occupancy by the landlord, a close relative of the landlord, or a buyer of the property.
 In such cases, the landlord must genuinely intend for the new occupancy to continue for at least one year.
-The law imposes the mandate of a good faith intention that the replacing occupant will stay within the rental premises of at least one-year so to ensure that a landlord refrains from stating a desire to take back the rental unit without a genuine intention to occupy the rental unit; and perhaps does so merely as a guise to evicting the tenant so to replace the tenant with a fresh tenant that is willing to pay a higher rent.
+This good faith requirement ensures that a landlord is precluded from using the N12 eviction for own use process under a false pretense such as the bad faith intent of causing a tenant to vacate so that a higher rent may be charged to a subsequent tenant.

 The Law